rorynolan/detrendr/cran-comments.md

 ## Reverse dependencies
 * There is one reverse dependency `nandb` which has no changes to the worse upon this update of `detrendr`.

-## CRAN test results
-* Additional CRAN checks throw up issues for clang-UBSAN and gcc-UBSAN.
-These are from an issue with RcppParallel, which in turn is an issue from Intel's TBB library.
-These issues are harmless sanitizer things but will only be fixed when Intel irons them out.
-See discussion at https://github.com/RcppCore/RcppParallel/issues/36.